-All international sporting events organised wholly or partly under the rules of the Fédération Aéronautique Internationale (FAI) Sporting Code are termed FAI International Sporting Events.
-Under the FAI Statutes, FAI owns and controls all rights relating to FAI International Sporting Events.
-FAI Members shall, within their national territories, enforce FAI ownership of FAI International Sporting Events and require them to be registered in the FAI Sporting Calendar.
+All international sporting events organized wholly or partly under the rules of the Fédération Aéronautique Internationale (FAI) Sporting Code1 are termed FAI International Sporting Events2.
+Under the FAI Statutes3, FAI owns and controls all rights relating to FAI International Sporting Events.
+FAI Members4 shall, within their national territories5, enforce FAI ownership of FAI International Sporting Sporting Events and require them to be registered in the FAI Sporting Calendar6.

-An event organiser who wishes to exploit rights to any commercial activity at such events shall seek prior agreement with FAI.
-The rights owned by FAI which may, by agreement, be transferred to event organisers include, but are not limited to advertising at or for FAI events, use of the event name or logo for merchandising purposes and use of any sound, image, program and/or data, whether recorded electronically or otherwise or transmitted in real time.
-This includes specifically all rights to the use of any material, electronic or other, including software, that forms part of any method or system for judging, scoring, performance evaluation or information utilised in any FAI International Sporting Event.
+An event organizer who wishes to exploit rights to any commercial activity at such events shall seek prior agreement with FAI.
+The rights owned by FAI which may, by agreement, be transferred to event organizers include, but are not limited to advertising at or for FAI events, use of the event name or logo for merchandising purposes and use of any sound, image, program and/or data, whether recorded electronically or otherwise or transmitted in real time.
+This includes specifically all rights to the use of any material, electronic or other, including software, that forms part of any method or system for judging, scoring, performance evaluation or information utilized in any FAI International Sporting Event7.

-Each FAI Air Sport Commission may negotiate agreements, with FAI Members or other entities authorised by the appropriate FAI Member, for the transfer of all or parts of the rights to any FAI International Sporting Event (except World Air Games events) in the discipline, for which it is responsible or waive the rights.
-Any such agreement or waiver, after approval by the appropriate Air Sport Commission President, shall be signed by FAI Officers.
+Each FAI Air Sport Commission8 may negotiate agreements, with FAI Members or other entities authorized by the appropriate FAI Member, for the transfer of all or parts of the rights to any FAI International Sporting Event (except World Air Games events9) in the discipline10, for which it is responsible11 or waive the rights.
+Any such agreement or waiver, after approval by the appropriate Air Sport Commission President, shall be signed by FAI Officers12.

-Any person or legal entity that accepts responsibility for organising an FAI Sporting Event, whether or not by written agreement, in doing so also accepts the proprietary rights of FAI as stated above.
+Any person or legal entity that accepts responsibility for organizing an FAI Sporting Event, whether or not by written agreement, in doing so also accepts the proprietary rights of FAI as stated above.
 Where no transfer of rights has been agreed in writing, FAI shall retain all rights to the event.
 Regardless of any agreement or transfer of rights, FAI shall have, free of charge for its own archival and/or promotional use, full access to any sound and/or visual images of any FAI Sporting Event.
 The FAI also reserves the right to arrange at its own expense for any and all parts of any event to be recorded.

-FAI Statutes, .....para.
-1.6

-FAI Sporting Code, Gen. Section, .....Chapter 4, ......para 4.1.2

-FAI Statutes, .....para 1.8.1

-FAI Statutes, ......Chapter 2, .....para 2.1.1; 2.4.2; 2.5.2 and 2.7.2

-FAI By-Laws, .....para 1.2.1

-FAI Statutes, ......Chapter 2, ......para 2.4.2.2.5

-FAI By-Laws, ......Chapter 1, ......paras 1.2.2 to 1.2.5

-FAI Statutes, .....Chapter 5, .....paras 5.1.1, 5.2, 5.2.3 and 5..2.3.3

-FAI Sporting Code, Gen. Section, .....Chapter 4, .....para 4.1.5

-FAI Sporting Code, Gen. Section, .....Chapter 2, ......para 2.2.

-FAI Statutes, ......
-Chapter 5, ......para 5.2.3.3.7

-FAI Statutes, ......
-Chapter 6, ......para 6.1.2.1.3
+1 FAI Statutes, Chapter 1, para.
+1.6 2 FAI Sporting Code, Gen. Section, Chapter 4, para 4.1.2 3 FAI Statutes, Chapter 1, para 1.8.1 4 FAI Statutes, Chapter 2, para 2.1.1; 2.4.2; 2.
+5.2 and 2.7.2 5 FAI By-Laws, Chapter 1, para 1.2.1 6 FAI Statutes, Chapter 2, para 2.4.2.2.5 7 FAI By-Laws, Chapter 1, paras 1.2.2 to 1.2.5 8 FAI Statutes, Chapter 5, paras 5.1.1, 5.2, 5.2.3 and 5.
+2.3.3 9 FAI Sporting Code, Gen. Section, Chapter 4, para 4.1.5 10 FAI Sporting Code, Gen. Section, Chapter 2, para 2.2.
+11 FAI Statutes, Chapter 5, para 5.2.3.3.7 12 FAI Statutes, Chapter 6, para 6.1.2.1.3